 The near-wall grid spacing should be about one wall unit in the wall-normal direction.
 This is similar to the requirement in RANS (Reynolds-Averaged Navier-Stokes) using low-Re number models.
 The resolution requirements in wall-parallel planes for a well-resolved LES in the near-wall region expressed in wall units are approximately and, of course, $x_2^+<1$.
-This enables resolution of the near-wall turbulent structures in the viscous sub-layer and the buffer layer consisting of high-speed in-rushes and low-speed ejections [126], often called the streak process.
+This enables resolution of the near-wall turbulent structures in the viscous sub-layer and the buffer layer consisting of high-speed in-rushes and low-speed ejections [127], often called the streak process.
 At low to medium Reynolds numbers the streak process is responsible for the major part of the turbulence production.
 These structures must be resolved in an LES in order to achieve accurate results.
 Then the spectra of the resolved turbulence will exhibit -5/3 range, see figure on p.
-71.
+73.

-$$x_1^+ \lesssim 100 \text{ (streamwise)} \text{ and } x_3^+ \lesssim 30 \text{(spanwise)}$$ (18.67)
+$$x_1^+ \lesssim 100$$ (streamwise) and $x_3^+ \lesssim 30$ (spanwise) (18.67)

 In applied LES, this kind of resolution can hardly ever be afforded.
 In outer scaling (i.e. comparing the resolution to the boundary layer thickness, δ), we can afford and, of course, $x_2^+ < 1$.
 This resolution requirement is relevant in the log-region.
-You can investigate if this requirement is satisfied for the flow over a hump in an Assignment in Section U.7.
+You can investigate if this requirement is satisfied for the flow over a hump in an Assignment in Section T.7.

-$$\delta/\Delta x_1 = 10 - 20 \,\text{and} \delta/\Delta x_3 = 29 - 40$$ (18.68)
+$$\delta/\Delta x_1 = 10 - 20 \text{ and} \delta/\Delta x_3 = 29 - 40$$ (18.68)

-The spectra in the log region will look something like that shown in Fig. 18.14 [127].
+The spectra in the log region will look something like that shown in Fig. 18.14 [128].
 Energy spectra are actually not very reliable to judge if a LES simulation is well resolved or not.
-In [127, 128] different ways to estimate the resolution of an LES were investigated.
-The suggestion in these works is that two-point correlations is the best way to estimate if an LES is sufficiently resolved or not.
-Two-point correlations to estimate resolution are evaluated in an Assignment, see Section U.7.1.
+In [128, 129] different ways to estimate the resolution of an LES were investigated.
+The suggestion in these works is to use the ratio of integral lengthscale to cell size (if the ratio is larger than, say, 16, the resolution is sufficient).
+The integral lengthscale is computed from two-point correlations is the best way to estimate if an LES is sufficiently resolved or not.
+Two-point correlations to estimate resolution are evaluated in an Assignment, see Section T.7.2.

 Even if the turbulence in boundary layer seldom can be resolved, the flow in recirculation regions and shear layer can.
-In [129] the flow ($Re \simeq 10^6$) over a bump was computed.
+In [130] the flow ($Re \simeq 10^6$) over a bump was computed.
 The geometry is shown in Fig. 18.15.
-The turbulence in the boundary layer on the bump was very poorly resolved: $\Delta x_1/\delta{in}=0.33, \Delta x_3/\delta{in}=0.44, \Delta x_1^+=1300$ and $\Delta x_3^+=1800$.
-Nevertheless, the turbulence in the recirculation region and in the shear layer downstream the bump turned out to be well resolved, see Fig. 18.16.
+The turbulence in the boundary layer on the bump was very poorly resolved: $\Delta x_1/\delta{in}=0.33, \Delta x_3/\delta{in}=0.44$,